Best Practices in Syllabi Design

 BUWC consultants are also available to conduct sessions online.
 Commuting students or any student who wants to work with a consultant but cannot get to one of our locations will be able to reach us online through a link we will provide.
 Students will be able to see and speak with consultants and share their documents, usually without having to download any new software.
 We will be offering workshops and individual tutorials for students who are interested in working with us online.

-BUWC opens for Spring 2013 on the first day of the semester, Monday, 28 January.
+The Bloomsburg University Writing Center (BUWC) opens for spring 2014 on the first day of the semester, Tuesday, 21 January.

 Hours are Mon.—Thurs. from 10:00 a.m. to 7:00 p.m. and Fridays from 10:00 a.m. to 1:00 p.m. in Bakeless 206.
 There are also night hours on Sunday through Thursday from 7:00 p.m. -11:00 p.m. in Andruss Library.
 You can drop in or request an appointment through email: firstname.lastname@example.org.
 Visit their website (bloomu.edu/writingcenter) for more information.